- 1. How does QKD work?

 Each protocol reflects a balance between theory and engineering:

-That means the secrecy of the key doesn't rely on assumptions about an attacker's computing power.
-Even a future quantum computer wouldn't be able to break it.
-The strength of QKD comes from how information is encoded into quantum states and how those states behave when observed.
+That means the secrecy of the key does not rely on assumptions about an attacker's computing power.
+Even a future quantum computer would not be able to break the key itself.
+The protection comes from how information is encoded into quantum states and how those states behave when observed.

 Which leads to the quantum no-cloning theorem.

-It states that an unknown quantum state can't be perfectly copied.
-Any attempt to intercept or duplicate the transmitted photons alters their state.
-Those changes show up as errors when the sender and receiver compare part of their data.
-If the error rate exceeds a threshold, the session is discarded.
+An unknown quantum state cannot be perfectly copied.
+Any attempt to intercept or duplicate the transmitted photons changes their state.
+Leia and Luke detect those changes when they compare a portion of their results.
+If the error rate rises above a threshold, they discard the session.

 Photon loss increases sharply with distance.

-Quantum signals weaken as they travel through fiber or free space, and they can't be amplified like classical light without breaking quantum coherence.
+Quantum signals weaken as they move through fiber or free space.
+They also can't be amplified without breaking coherence.
+That means long-distance links require trusted nodes or experimental quantum repeaters.
+Each option adds complexity and risk.

-Different vendors use different key management protocols and interfaces.
-ETSI and ISO standards are addressing this, but integration between legacy systems, routers, and encryption devices is still uneven.
+Vendors use different key-management protocols and interfaces.
+ETSI and ISO standards are addressing this gap.
+But integration across legacy equipment remains uneven.
+That slows multi-vendor deployments.

 How does QKD compare to post-quantum cryptography?